HSBC: Since 2013

+Since 2020

 In February 2020, HSBC announced it would cut 35,000 jobs worldwide after it was announced corporate profits decreased by 33% in 2019.

+In 2020, HSBC announced merging two of its business lines: Retail Banking and Wealth Management & Global Private Banking to form a new business unit as Wealth and Personal Banking.

 In October 2020, HSBC committed to achieve zero-emission by 2050, e.g., by this year it would not only become carbon neutral by itself but also will work only with carbon-neutral clients.
 It also committed to providing 750–1,000 billion dollars to help clients make the transition.
 It also pledged to achieve carbon neutrality in his own operations by 2030.

 In January 2021, HSBC announced that it would be closing 82 branches in Britain.
 In May 2021, HSBC announced the exit of US retail banking business by selling 10 California branches to Cathay Bank and 80 branches to Citizens Financial Group and closing the remaining branches.
 The bank said it intends to focus on the banking and wealth management needs of globally connected affluent and high net worth clients.

-In August 2021, HSBC announced the acquisition of AXA Singapore.
-HSBC Insurance (Asia-Pacific) Holdings Ltd, an indirect wholly-owned subsidiary of HSBC would acquire 100% of the issued share capital of AXA Singapore for $575m.
-In December 2021, HSBC Asset Management (India) Private Ltd, an indirect wholly-owned subsidiary of HSBC announced it would acquire L&T Investment Management for $425 million from L&T Finance Holdings.

-In October 2020, HSBC committed to achieve zero emission by 2050, e.g., by this year it would not only become carbon neutral by itself but also will work only with carbon neutral clients.
-It also committed to provide between 750 billion and 1 trillion dollars to help clients make the transition.
-It also pledged to achieve carbon neutrality in his own operations by 2030.
 In May 2021, HSBC committed to end the financing of the coal industry, with a commitment to publish a new coal policy and provide further detail on its climate strategy by the end of 2021.
 The organisation's "Thermal Coal Phase-Out Policy" was published in December 2021.
+The company broke its coal pledge in 2023 when it helped raise $1 billion for Glencore, a mining giant that had ramped up coal production.

+In August 2021, HSBC announced the acquisition of Axa Singapore.
+HSBC Insurance (Asia-Pacific) Holdings Ltd, an indirect wholly owned subsidiary of HSBC would acquire 100% of the issued share capital of Axa Singapore for $575m.
+In December 2021, HSBC Asset Management (India) Private Ltd, an indirect wholly owned subsidiary of HSBC announced it would acquire L&T Investment Management for $425 million from L&T Finance Holdings.

+In June 2022, HSBC announced its intention to sell its business in Russia.
+This requires approval from the Russian government, and the deal is expected to close in the first half of 2024.
+The projected loss is $300 million.
+A possible buyer is the Russian Expobank.
+In February 2024, the President of Russia allowed HSBC and Expobank to carry out this transaction.